 New Measurement and Verification Act in force in 2015

-On 4 November 2015, the Federal Government adopted the draft presented by the Economic Affairs Minister of an Act Amending the Measures and Verification Act.
+Further to this, the First Act Amending the Measurement and Verification Act (in German) entered into force on 19 April 2016.
 This amendment clarifies who has to report new or updated measuring equipment to the calibration authorities and the approach to be taken in the case of more than one item of measuring equipment.
 Also, some new points were added in the field of legislation on pre-packaged products.

 - In future, the same requirements will apply to measuring equipment governed by European and national law when they are brought to market.
 This will make life much easier for the market participants.